OpenPMU/OpenPMUdocs/XML_Datagrams/README.md

+# OpenPMU V2 - XML Datagrams

 The purpose of this document is to describe the XML datagram formats used within OpenPMU V2.
 There are two main datagrams in use in OpenPMU:

 * XML Sampled Values
 * XML Phasor Values

+## Overview

+In OpenPMU V2, all aspects of the Phasor Measurement Unit data pipeline are rigidly modular.
+The three important modules in the pipeline are:

+* Data Acquisition (Usually an ADC, sometimes simulator or playback of recordings).
+** Produces a stream of sampled values formatted in XML.
+* Phasor Estimation (estimates phasors from sampled values).
+** Produces a stream of phasors formatted in XML.
+* Telecommunications (Usually an IEEE C37.118.2 or IEC 61850-90-5 adapter).
+** Provides, for example, a TCP socket with which to connect by IEEE C37.118.2.

+You can find a detailed description of OpenPMU's modular configuration and data flows in [this paper](https://ieeexplore.ieee.org/document/8273986):

+`D. M. Laverty, J. Hastings, D. J. Morrow, R. Khan, K. Mclaughlin and S. Sezer, "A modular phasor measurement unit design featuring open data exchange methods," 2017 IEEE Power & Energy Society General Meeting, Chicago, IL, USA, 2017, pp. 1-5, doi: 10.1109/PESGM.2017.8273986.`

+Although XML is traditionally used to markup data in files, in OpenPMU it is used to markup data in streams of UDP datagrams.
+This makes the modules in OpenPMU completely plug and play, yielding a higly flexible system.

+The next sections provide a brief description of the XML datagram structures intended to help developers working on the OpenPMU system.

+## XML Sampled Values Datagram

+An example of the datagram is given below.
+The first section of the datagram contains important metadata describing the structure of the sampled values.

+* **Date** and **Time** refer to the time at which the first sampled value (SV) in each payload was taken.
+Note: All channels are synchronously sampled, so sample 0 of Channel_0 was acquired at the same time as sample 0 of Channel_1, etc.

+* **Frame** is a sequence number which is useful to determine if frames of data have been dropped.
+Normally, the frames are sent at a rate of 2x the nominal system frequency, so on a 50 Hz system the frame number increments from 0 to 99 and then loops to 0.
+On a 60 Hz system, it loops between 0 and 119.

+* **Fs** is the sampling rate / sample frequency of the ADC.
+The period between sampled values (__Ts__) is given as __Ts = 1 / Fs__.
+In this example, the sampling rate is 12,800 Hz, so the period is 78.125 μs.
+This means that sample 1 occurs at time 22:04:00.000078125, and sample 2 occurs at 22:04:00.00015625, and so on.

+* **n** is the number of sampled values in each __Payload__.
+Here there are 128 sampled values in each payload.
+Multiplying __n__ by __Ts__ tells us that the payload represents 10 ms of waveform data.

+* **bits** is the number of bits per sampled value.
+In this case, 16 means that the sampled values are expressed as 16-bit signed integers.

+* **Channels** is the number of channels of data contained in this datagram.
+In this case, there are 3 channels.

 ```xml
 <OpenPMU>